Do I choose a Licenced Conveyancer or Solicitor for conveyancing in Tonteg?

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I bought a 2 bed flat in Tonteg, conveyancing formalities finalised in 2006.
-Can you please calculate a probable premium for a statutory lease extension?
-Similar properties in Tonteg with a long lease are worth £201,000.
-The average or mid-range amount of ground rent is £45 yearly.
-The lease terminates on 21st October 2083
+I acquired a studio flat in Tonteg, conveyancing formalities finalised 6 years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Similar flats in Tonteg with an extended lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 levied per year.
+The lease ends on 21st October 2083

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure without more comprehensive due diligence.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information before seeking the advice of a professional.